Tanya DePass

-Tanya DePass, also known by her username Cypheroftyr, is an American journalist, activist and streamer.
+Tanya DePass (born 1973), also known by her username Cypheroftyr, is an American journalist, activist and streamer.
 She is the founder of the non-profit organization I Need Diverse Games, which she established in 2016.

 Early life

 DePass grew up in a poor family in Chicago.
 She has been a fan of tabletop and video games from her early childhood.
 She has recalled that "games were another way to flex my imagination.
 I loved reading, and I treated it as an extension of being able to read and go to these different places – in games you can literally visit another world...
 It was an escape, it was relaxing, it was formative"; she stated that she learned Black and queer characters were only given "incidental" roles and that "people who look like me" were not "full character[s]...who get to save the world".

 Career

 DePass has written articles on topics of diversity, feminism, and race, for publications including Polygon and Vice, and provides diversity consultation services to game development studios and organizations.
 She is the programming & diversity coordinator for OrcaCon and GaymerX.
 DePass is the editor of Game Devs & Others: Tales from the Margins (2018), an anthology of essays from games industry professionals and players who felt marginalized by the industry.
 Additionally, she is a 2020 Annenberg Innovation Lab Civic Media Fellow at USC.

 DePass is the co-developer for the Fifth Season RPG, based on N. K. Jemisin's Broken Earth trilogy (2020).
 Her work has been featured in the Victoria and Albert Museum's Design/Play/Disrupt exhibit.

 Online, DePass goes by the username Cypheroftyr.
 She is a streamer on Twitch, where she has faced harassment.
 In 2020, during the George Floyd protests, DePass ran a charity stream to raise funds for The Bail Project—the stream raised over $140,000 USD in a single day.

 Fireside Magazine, for which DePass was the special features editor, was nominated for a Hugo Award for Best Semiprozine in 2019.
 In 2020, the Diana Jones Award was devoted to "Black Excellence in Gaming", with the committee awarding two dozen black people in the industry specifically, including DePass.
 Kotaku named DePass one of their 4 "Gamers of the Year" for 2020.
 She was also named one of the inaugural Future Class at The Game Awards 2020.

 Her work to make the industry more inclusive has been highlighted in the film Game Changer, directed by basketball player Tina Charles.
 The short documentary premiered at Tribeca 2021.